qqqy/breaking-node-morning-exercise/README.md

 ## Setup

-1. Clone the repo down
+1. Fork and clone down the repo
 2. Run `npm i'
 3. Run `nodemon` (You should see `Server is now listening on 3000` in your console)
 4. Open Postman